-Deering Binders

-I have on hand at all times a full supmly of all kinds of the well-known machincry, and I shall be glad to confer with any one in reference to same.
+Deering Binders ply of all kinds of the well-known machincry, and I shall be glad to confer with any one in reference to same.

-Deering Mowers

-I have taken the agency for the Bmmost reliable makes on the market.
-This Drill is known to every one and Also agent for Bickford & Huffman drill.
-Will keep a full line of Remirs for both of these drills.
+Deering Mowers I have taken the agency for the Bmpire Grain Drill, one of the oldest and most reliable makes on the market.
+This Drill is known to every one and needs no description.
+Also agent for Bickford & Huffman grain drill.
+Will keep a full line of Repairs for both of these drills.
 Also agent of Hoosier Corn Planter.
-Phone 110-11 or write to for Infants and Children.

-Charles H. Jefferson, CHESTERTOWN, - MARYLAND.
-A pra-tf
+Phone 110-11 or write to Charles H. Jefferson, CHESTERTOWN, - MARYLAND.